Find Trade Colleges

 East Stroudsburg University undergraduate students pay an average of $10,687 in in-state tuition and fees each year.

-Holy Family University did quite well in this year’s ranking of the best places for clinical/medical laboratory science students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the large city of Philadelphia, Holy Family is a private not-for-profit college with a small student population.
+Holy Family University ranked #7 on this year’s Best Value Clinical/Medical Laboratory Science Bachelor’s Degree Schools in Pennsylvania list.
+Located in the city of Philadelphia, Holy Family is a private not-for-profit school with a small student population.

 Holy Family undergraduate students pay an average of $32,558 in in-state tuition and fees each year.